 Please forward a letter expressing your interest, your curriculum vitae, and three references.
 Canadian Immigration regulations accord preference to Canadian citizens and landed immigrants but all qualified applicants are encouraged to apply.
 Qualified applicants should submit their application to:

 This position will remain open until filled.

-For more information about the BC Cancer Agency, please visit: http://www.bccancer.bc.ca
+For more information about BC Cancer, please visit: http://www.bccancer.bc.ca

 For more information on all that the PHSA has to offer, please visit: http://jobs.phsa.ca